StroboBrain/graphIT/README.md

-# sudoKUH
+# graphIT
-based on the code of the tipcalculator form John Wargo
+simple try at a graph based pwa game.